byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-aero.md

 !!! info "Prescribing the Model Coefficient"
-    The SFS model helps the simulation to more accurately capture the effects of turbulence from the scales that are not resolved, but it comes with a computational cost.
+    The SFS model helps the simulation to more accurately capture the effects of turbulence from the scales that are not resolved, but it adds computational cost.
     The following table summarizes the cost of the rVPM, the SFS model, and the ``C_d`` dynamic procedure.
     ![pic](https://edoalvar2.groups.et.byu.net/public/FLOWUnsteady//rvpmsfs-benchmark02.png)